Selection of Key Academic Administrators

 - The Committee charged with seeking out candidates for an administrative vacancy will develop a list of potential candidates.
 This process assumes diligent outreach efforts and may be conducted with the help of a professional search firm.
 After screening all initial applicants, the most promising candidates will be interviewed separately by the Committee to develop a slate of candidates.
 The slate of candidates will be invited to campus for full-day (or multi-day) visits to make presentations to and meet with relevant constituents and to meet with any administrative officers directly concerned with the appointment.
-The campus visits will be jointly arranged by the Committee and the Provost’s office.
+The campus visits will be jointly arranged by the Committee and the Office of the Provost.

-- Following the campus interviews, the Committee will develop a final report presenting to the Provost or representative a final list of recommended nominees with evaluations of each.
+- Following the campus interviews, the Committee will develop a final report presenting to the provost or representative a final list of recommended nominees with evaluations of each.

-- The Provost or representative will give careful consideration to the nominees proposed by the Committee and, in the unusual situation when no nominee is suitable, may ask the Committee to consider for evaluation and recommendation additional well-qualified candidates referred to the President or Provost from other sources.
-After completing further negotiations with any preferred candidates relative to salary, responsibilities or other matters of common concern, the Provost or representative will meet with the Committee to discuss final action.
+- The provost or representative will give careful consideration to the nominees proposed by the Committee and, in the unusual situation when no nominee is suitable, may ask the Committee to consider for evaluation and recommendation additional well-qualified candidates referred to the president or provost from other sources.
+After completing further negotiations with any preferred candidates relative to salary, responsibilities or other matters of common concern, the provost or representative will meet with the Committee to discuss final action.

-- After the Provost’s decision has been made, the Committee will issue a final report to the Senate summarizing its activities, including the nature of the search (e.g., as above in A.3), the pool of final candidates, and the outcome of the process including the Committee’s role, if any, in the final selection of the appointed candidate.
+- After the provost’s decision has been made, the Committee will issue a final report to the Faculty Senate summarizing its activities, including the nature of the search (e.g., as above in A.3), the pool of final candidates, and the outcome of the process including the Committee’s role, if any, in the final selection of the appointed candidate.

 - The Committee will continue to function until a selection is made or until it is relieved by the Faculty Senate Agenda Committee.

-- All searches must comply with the University’s affirmative action and equal opportunity policies and procedures.
+- All searches must comply with the university’s affirmative action and equal opportunity policies and procedures.